 I can’t describe how worried I was about what will happen when the Moviprep kicks in.
 I was terrified I wouldn’t make it to the toilet in time.
 If was an all-consuming worry.

 The Moviprep I had to drink 2 litres of tasted like a lemony cough sweet.
 It was really hard to drink.
 Annoyingly, on the preparation form, theirs an orange version.
 I wish they’d offered me that, it would have been far easier and quicker to drink.

 In total, I had to drink 3 litres of fluids, 2 litres of the Moviprep and an additional 1 litre of water on top of that.
 The water was easy to drink at least.

 I had to drink the first litre of Moviprep followed by 500ml of water between 17.00-19.00.
 This was then repeated at 20.00.
 Drinking just the first litre of this Moviprep stuff was hard work.
 It wasn’t a flavour that was easy to consume, making it a real slogfest to drink.
 Having to do this for a second time was even harder.
 Dam this colonoscopy.

 All day I had to remember: I. Can’t.
 Trust.
 A. Fart!

 I did experience my usual crashes from not eating, but after the waterfall opening up at my rear, I really didn’t want to add more liquid to the situation by drinking the Lucozade.
 My arse with raw as hell from all the wiping.
 Thus, I only had a few sips of the Lucozade.
-I’d also forgot how much I hate drinking Lucozade.
+I’d also forgotten how much I hate drinking Lucozade.
 It’s really not my kind of drink.